SouradiptoC/CodonU/README.md

     - COA using amino acid frequency with scale set to gravy score
     - COA using amino acid frequency with scale set to aromaticity score

+Phylogenetic analysis and tree building now can be done.

 Detailed instructions on how to use the functions can be found in the [examples](https://github.com/SouradiptoC/CodonU/tree/master/Examples)